apache/trafficserver/doc/developer-guide/api/functions/TSHttpHdrHostGet.en.rst

 .. note::

-   This is much faster than calling :c:func:`TSHttpTxnEffectiveUrlStringGet` and extracting the host from the result.
+   This is much faster than calling :func:`TSHttpTxnEffectiveUrlStringGet` and extracting the host from the result.